 Yes, our plan is to run every advertised session of camp.
 We strongly believe we can execute that plan and will do everything possible to make that plan happen.
 Should we need to adapt or adjust for the safety of all involved, we will let you know as soon as possible to help you plan.

 We are planning for a COVID-free summer.
 However, if an individual at camp tests positive, that will not end camp.
+If a camper tests positive, we will notify the camper’s parents/guardian and work with them to determine whether the camper will stay at camp.
 We are working on procedures to ensure that if camp has a positive COVID test or tests, we can isolate the individual(s), either on or off camp grounds, and work with our medical staff and the camper’s doctor to ensure both the health of the camper and that we do not have an outbreak.